 Proposal 12: Impose a constraint that the total number of channels in all channel groups of a coded waveform sequence shall be less than or equal to 1 024.

-Proposal 13: Buffering capacity for a frame sequence across all channel groups
+Proposal 13: Buffering capacity for frame sequences across all channel groups

 Some decoding systems may want to rearrange the order of their output in a way that requires temporarily storing the decoded data of different channel groups to enable output in an order different from the natural output order that would be produced by sequentially decoding the bitstream in the order in which the coded data appears in the bitstream (which, for example, could contain frames or frame sequences with different lengths).